| |

 Existing Condition Assessment & Historic Structure

-of the ornate slate and metal roof, as well as associated
+the ornate slate and metal roof, as well as associated brick

 (1997 - 2005, Town of Moriah)